oskarvid/Selma/README.md

 </h1>

 ## About Selma
-Selma is a germline variant calling workflow developed at the University of Bergen.
+Selma is a whole genome (germline) variant calling workflow developed at the University of Bergen based on the GATK suite of tools.
 The guiding philosophy behind it is that it should be easy to setup, easy to use and that it utilizes system resources efficiently.
 This is achieved by adopting a user centric frame of mind that aims to simplify complex tasks without sacrificing functionality.
 The workflow itself is based on [Snakemake](https://snakemake.readthedocs.io/en/stable/) and all dependencies are handled by using [Docker](https://www.docker.com/) and [Singularity](https://singularity.lbl.gov/) container technology.
 The current intended platform is [TSD](https://www.uio.no/tjenester/it/forskning/sensitiv/) but support for [HUNT-cloud](https://www.ntnu.edu/mh/huntcloud) as well as local execution is planned for future releases.
 Selma is named after the mythical Norwegian sea serpent that supposedly lives in [Lake Seljord](https://en.wikipedia.org/wiki/Selma_(lake_monster))

-The workflow development is funded by [Elixir2](https://elixir-europe.org/), [NorSeq](https://www.norseq.org/) and [Tryggve2](https://neic.no/tryggve/).
+The workflow development is currently supported by [Elixir2](https://elixir-europe.org/), [NorSeq](https://www.norseq.org/) and [Tryggve2](https://neic.no/tryggve/), and in the past also by [BioBank Norway](https://bbmri.no/).

 #### Graphical visualization of the workflow steps
 ![Graphical visualization of the workflow steps](https://raw.githubusercontent.com/elixir-no-nels/Selma/master/.simplifieddag.png)